 Build It And They Will Not Come: Finding Users For Your SaaS

-Building the product is not the hard finish line.
-It is the start of the next problem.
+Building the product is the start of the next problem: finding users.

 This post is adapted from a YouTube video about finding users for a SaaS.
 The video came from a real attempt to find early users for Mont, my browser-based video editor.